bogtogus/Space_physics/README.md

 0. Install Python 3.7.7 or greater.

-1. Open your terminal in repository's folder using command "cd C:/Space_physics" for example.
+1. Open your terminal in repository's folder.

-2. Type these commands to install modules:
+2. Type these commands to install modules and run the code:
 ```no-highlight
 pip install -r requirements.txt
 python main.py